the-database/mpv-upscale-2x_animejanai/README.md

 The default settings utilize the UltraCompact model with the `upscale-on-ultracompact4x` profile.
 The default upscaler is specified in `mpv-upscale-2x_animejanai/portable_config/mpv.conf`.
 To change the default profile, edit the `mpv.conf` file and change `profile=upscale-on-ultracompact4x` to use the desired profile based on your hardware requirements and preferences.

 The upscaling can be further customized using the configuration file for AnimeJaNai which is located at `mpv-upscale-2x_animejanai/portable_config/shaders/animejanai_v2.conf`.
 The configuration file allows setup of up to 9 custom slots and allows the use of custom Compact models, conditional settings based on video resolution and framerate, downscaling to improve performance, and more.
 All available settings are described in more detail in the config file.
+More information on custom configurations will be available on the wiki soon.
 The custom slots can be activated with keybindings `Ctrl+1` through `Ctrl+9`.
 To use one of these custom slots as the default upscaler, set the appropriate profile corresponding to the desired slot in mpv.conf, such as `profile=upscale-on-1`.

 All keybindings can be customized by editing the keybindings at the bottom of the `mpv-upscale-2x_animejanai/portable_config/input.conf` file.
 By default, AnimeJaNai upscaling can be turned off using the `Ctrl+0` keybinding.